 Below: views and some group photos to prove that we had made it up to the top

 So did I get over my fear of ‘scrambling over sheer drops’?
 No. But doing something that scares you gives you a sense of accomplishment.
 I walked around feeling pretty good the rest of the day.
 Did I enjoy the hike?
 I loved it.
 There are so many different hikes around Table Mountain, all with different vistas and sights along the way.
 Cape Town is hiking heaven and I think you have to do at least one hike up the mountain when here.

 Top Hiking Tours to Experience in Cape Town

 Note: You’ll see the India Venster hike up above.
 You can book it there.
 Don’t do it without a guide!
 The other recommended hike is the Lion’s Head hike that is also up there.
-That one you can do without a guide, it’s pretty easy (I wrote about it here).
+That one you can do without a guide.
 But if you’re looking for someone to organize it for you then I would recommend booking up top.
 Both are great hikes.

 So, would you do India Venster?